-III.-Mr. J. Annan Bryce.
+III .- Mr. J. Annan Bryce.

-Mr. Annan Bryce has been congratulated by the local Press upon "the frank and courageous manner", in which he has given expression to his views on the subject of Women's Suffrage.
-We also tender our congratulations to the hon. member for having so clearly shown that he has the courage of his convictions.
-We can respect an honest foe, and although we find his arguments unconvincing and his conclusions unsound, we appreciate this fact, that, unlike some of our adver-Mr. Bryce has evidently given our cause his serious consideration
+Mr. Annan Bryce has been congratulated by the local Press upon "the frank and courageous manner" in which he has given expression to his views on the subject of Women's Suffrage.
+We also tender our congratulations displayed by voters at the last General Election in suffito the hon, member for having so clearly shown that he has the courage of his convictions.
+We can applied.
+What about the raiding and burning of has the courage of his convictions.
+We can respect an honest foe, and although we find his arguments unconvincing and his conclusions unsound, we appreciate this fact, that, unlike some of our adversaries, Mr. Bryce has evidently given our cause his serious consideration

 Being, as he is, a member of the "progressive" party, Mr. Bryce apparently hardly feels at ease as a professed champion of things as they are.
-He come forward, as he himself says, "with diffidence.
+He comes forward, as he himself says, "with diffidence."
 He comes, likewise, he is careful to add, 'under considerable sacrifices," as in doing so he knows he is acting against the wishes of some of his "most valued supporters-both men and women."
-"Some of the supporters-both men and women."
-"Some of the latter," Mr. Bryce adds, "sank their views in this particular question in order to give me their very best support at the General Election.'
+"Some of the latter," Mr. Bryce adds, "sank their views in this particular question in order to give me their very best support at the General Election.

 I need hardly say that this was not the official attitude of our local Society to Mr. Bryce's candidature.
 To say in effect to an opponent, "Allow me to help you to hinder me from getting the vote," is certainly not the policy of the National Union or of any member of our local committee.
 "At the present moment," said Lord Macaulay, speaking in support of the Reform Bill of 1832, "I can see only one question in the State-the question of Reform: only two parties-the friends of the Bill and its enemies."
-That is the spirit in which reforms of former days were accomplished, and in a like spirit we intend to carry our reform to day.
+That is the spirit in which reforms of former days were accomplished, and in a like spirit we intend to carry our reform to-day.
 Mr. Bryce has entered the lists as a champion of Anti-Suffrage-he has declared himself to be an enemy of our Bill.
 As loyal Suffragists we accept his challenge.

 Mr. Bryce's declaration of war is contained in the speech he made on the 11th of July in support of Mr. Smith's motion.
 Taking his cue from Mr. Smith, Mr. Bryce stated at the outset that he was dealing not with a Bill that is going to enfranchise a small number of women, but with a Bill which will "carry with it the transfer of the whole balance of power to women."
-I he carefully refrains from mentioning that the whole

-I want it now.
-I want it sent to the House of Lords.
-I am prepared to fight the House of Lords if they reject it ": Mr. Lloyd George, who expressly refused to vote opposition of this same equitable type.
+I suppose the Reform Bill of 1832 had enemies who insisted upon calling it a Manhood Suffrage Bill.
+Every reform that has ever been proposed has been met with opposition of this same equitable type.
 We always have with us these men with an unreasoning terror of the thin end of the wedge (i.e., if it does not happen to be their own particular wedge).
-We are never without the people who say, as Lord Lytton puts it, "You must not begin, for Heaven knows where you will end.
+We are never without the people who say, as Lord Lytton puts it, 'You must not begin, for Heaven knows where you will